 But you want to know what you can do there now right?!
-Well…Piazza delle Erbe market, it´s a little bit crowded and busy for my taste but it´s surrounded by beautiful old buildings and so well worth a visit.
-Another reason it as it says on the tin – its a market: fruit, vegetables, pastries, clothing, whatever you need.
+Well…Piazza Delle Erbe market, it´s a little bit crowded and busy for my taste but it´s surrounded by beautiful old buildings and so well worth a visit.
+Another reason is as it says on the tin – its a market: fruit, vegetables, pastries, clothing, whatever you need.

 Do you get frustrated with the number of tourists and other people taking selfies or pictures for their Instagram just for other people to like it?
 At St. Anthony’s Basilica you are not allowed to take photos.
 How cool is that?
 Nobody cares that you want a picture of yourself here for your Snapchat or Instagram so you have to enjoy and appreciate it for what it is, novel right?

-A three bedroom flat in the city centre will cost you around €1000 per month and with a relatively high average salary (for the Mediterranean) of over €1400 per month you´ll have plenty left over for dinner out (€13), gym membership (€49) and your monthly transport pass at €39.
-A lovely combination of being amongst the cheapest places to live in Europe, plenty of places to enjoy a party at night, enjoy the culture and easy access to amazing (albeit more expensive) neighboring cities such as Venice & Verona, Padova could be an awesome place for you to visit and spend some time!
+A three-bedroom flat in the city centre will cost you around €1000 per month and with a relatively high average salary (for the Mediterranean) of over €1400 per month you´ll have plenty leftover for dinner out (€13), gym membership (€49) and your monthly transport pass at €39.
+A lovely combination of being amongst the cheapest places to live in Europe, plenty of places to enjoy a party at night, enjoy the culture and easy access to amazing (albeit more expensive) neighbouring cities such as Venice & Verona, Padova could be an awesome place for you to visit and spend some time!

 Bars, restaurants, museums, parks, theatres and more, Valletta, could be the place for you if you want a more relaxed lifestyle while still having plenty to do.
 Rich in history and culture with plenty more to offer, Valletta is a truly gorgeous place, let´s take a look at why you should visit Valletta in 2018!